-The aim of Facebook groups is that of bringing together people who share the same common interests, those who are looking for a particular service, or even those who desire a place to air their views and trade experiences and opinions.
+The aim of Facebook groups is that of bringing together people (through the help of Marketing Heaven) who share the same common interests, those who are looking for a particular service, or even those who desire a place to air their views and trade experiences and opinions.
 However at times, instead of learning and sharing, group members end up arguing and even quarreling, escalating a simple discussion into a war of words.

 Facebook groups can have different privacy settings.
 They can be ‘Public’, which means that anyone can join, see the content of the group’s posts, as well as the identity of the other members.
 A Facebook group can also be ‘Closed’, meaning that although anyone is able to request for membership, only members are able to view group posts.
 Lastly, Facebook groups can also be ‘Secret’, which means that only invited members are able to see the name of the group itself, as well as become members, and only current and former members are able to see any posts or feedback.
 These settings are in place in order to control and monitor members whose behaviour may be of detriment to the group or who may be going off-course with regards to the group’s aim.

 There are a number of Maltese Facebook groups which, apart from being very informative, helpful and amusing, can also serve to gauge public opinion, trends and interests.
 The best of these unfortunately tend to be controversial at times, since extreme opinions or ambivalent issues, tend to influence and touch a remarkably huge number of people.
 Since there are as many different opinions, as there are individuals, it is no wonder that sometimes arguments get so heated.

 The Salott (RUBS)